NicolaBernini/Economics1/financialsector/Y2016/readme.md

 - Summary
   - Solution to NPL will require cooperation between all the stakeholders (ECB, Regulators and Governments)
     - **Opinion** Probably Draghi wants to build a framework allowing the ECB to buy NPL in a Securitized form
+      - Howvere it is very likely the ECB would need sort of Gov guarantee to be able to make the Asset eligible
+      - Maybe this is the reason why Draghi is asking Gov to cooperate